Contents

 • Loss of appetite or vomiting

-The appearance of this syndrome is often sudden and unexpected, which can cause great concern among pet owners.
+The onset of this syndrome is often sudden and unexpected, which can cause great concern for pet owners.

-Staggering in dogs - here cause vestibular syndrome
+Staggering in dogs – here the cause is vestibular syndrome

 Other reasons for staggering